oocyte/slack-dm-to-mattermost/README.md

 Create New App

 App Name -> Direct Message Export
-Slack Workspace -> IBM Algo Risk Service
+Slack Workspace -> Your WorkSpace

 Under Add Features and Functionality, click on Permissions